prb112/openshift-demo/descheduler_policy/4_SoftTopologyAndDuplicates_RemoveDuplicates.md

 $ oc -n openshift-kube-descheduler-operator get cm cluster -o=yaml
 ```

-This ConfigMap should show the excluded namespaces and `strategies.RemoveDuplicates` is configured and `includeSoftConstraints: true`
+This ConfigMap should show the excluded namespaces and `strategies.RemoveDuplicates` is configured and `includeSoftConstraints: false`

 3. Check the descheduler cluster